seL4/microkit/docs/manual.md

 To avoid this behaviour, the call to `armv8_switch_to_el1` should be replaced with `armv8_switch_to_el2` in this `do_go_exec` function.

-### Using U-Boot

-With a system pre-configured with the Cheshire ZSBL, OpenSBI and U-boot:

-    => go 0x90000000

-### Raw systerm with no bootloader

-Without any firmware present on the SD card, it is still possible to boot Cheshire with a Microkit system.

-Using a GDB prompt via openOCD:

-1. Reset board
-    > monitor reset halt

-2. Load a device tree blob (DTS available in Cheshire repo or seL4) to memory and set the a0 and a1 registers to point at it:

-    > restore /path/to/cheshire.dtb binary 0xa0000000

-(tell OpenSBI where DTB is)

-    > set $a0=0xa0000000

-(tell OpenSBI that the default hart is #0)

-    > set $a1=0

-3. Load OpenSBI

-    > load /path/to/opensbi/fw_payload.elf

-4. Allow OpenSBI to boot, and interrupt it once the line `Test payload running` is emitted on serial.

-    > continue

-(wait for output)

-    > (Ctrl+C)

-5. Load Microkit image and execute

-    > restore /path/to/loader.img binary 0x90000000

-(execute)

-    > continue

 ## Adding Platform Support